 Capstone Presentation Day

-On presentation day, seniors will share their Capstones with each other and with the wider University community in concurrent sessions throughout the day.
+We host Presentation Days in December and May.
+Check the appropriate timeline for dates.
+In May, seniors will share their Capstones with each other and with the wider University community in concurrent sessions throughout the day.
 We host an Honors Café for lunch, which adds to the festivities.
 Presenting on this day is an Honors requirement.

 Many students have questions about presentation day.
 We’ve tried to answer the most common questions below, but please get in touch with your Honors Capstone Coordinator if you need further details!

 You will receive a ‘pre-scheduling’ email from Honors in early April.

 You will be asked to look at your academic schedule for presentation day, and submit a form detailing any times in which you CANNOT present, either because you have an academic commitment, class, or perhaps your advisor can’t make it at a certain time.
 All those are VALID conflicts.
 Once we hear back from you about your conflicts, we will build our schedule for the day.